Proven Forest Management Act of 2025

 Bill Summary

-**Key Provisions & Changes to Existing Law:** The bill's key provisions are designed to grease the wheels of the logging industry:
+**Key Provisions & Changes to Existing Law:** The bill's key provisions are a masterclass in doublespeak:

 **Affected Parties & Stakeholders:** The usual suspects are involved:

-* Logging and timber interests will benefit from reduced regulations and increased access to public lands. * Local governments and county supervisors will be "consulted" (read: placated with token input). * Environmental groups and concerned citizens will be ignored or steamrolled.
+* Logging companies and timber industry lobbyists, who will reap the benefits of relaxed regulations and increased access to federal lands. * Local governments and county supervisors, who will be "coordinated with" (read: bought off) to support the bill's provisions. * Environmental groups and concerned citizens, who will be ignored or dismissed as "obstructionists."

 **Potential Impact & Implications:** This bill is a recipe for disaster: